fboucquez/symbol-bootstrap/docs/config.md

   --upgrade                                 It regenerates the configuration reusing the previous keys.
 Use this flag
                                             when upgrading the version of bootstrap to keep your node up to date without dropping the local data.
-The original preset (-t), assembly (-a), and custom preset (-a) must be used.
 Backup the target folder before upgrading.

 EXAMPLES
   $ symbol-bootstrap config -p bootstrap